 He apprenticed under some of the top dog handlers in both the United States and Europe.
 His education includes studies with the US Armed Forces Institute, Cornell University School of Veterinary Medicine and Ontario Veterinary College.

-Dan has trained dogs for 40 years and has trained thousands of dogs from across the United States and from as far away as Singapore.
+Dan has been training dogs for 40 years, with experience working with canines from across the United States to as far away as Singapore.
 He has had countless repeat customers.
-Clients over the years include a variety of agencies, and individuals from various professions, such as police officers, judges, attorneys, movie stars, plumbers, electricians and many other occupations.
+Clients over the years include a variety of agencies and individuals from various professions, including police officers, judges, attorneys, movie stars, plumbers, electricians, and other occupations.

-A few years ago Dan went to Cornell University to take a course in Behavior in Dogs.
-When he walked into the auditorium his dog training video, “Beginning Obedience” was being shown for the other trainers that came from all over the United States to view.
+A few years ago, Dan went to Cornell University to take a course in Behavior in Dogs.
+When he walked into the auditorium, his dog training video, “Beginning Obedience” was being shown for the other trainers that traveled from all over the United States.
 He also traveled to Canada to take additional courses in dog behavior at the University of Guelph.
-He has a library of over 200 dog training and dog behavior books and DVDs on various methods of dog training and dog behavior.
+He has a library of over 200 and DVDs on various methods of dog training and behavior.

 Dan wrote a book, “Guide to Dog Obedience Training”, published by the TFH publishing company.
 It has been translated into various languages and is sold worldwide.
 His video on how to train a dog has been viewed and used by over 20,000 people.
 He is a member of The Animal Behavior Society, and was also a founding member of various dog training associations.
 He has trained dogs and given advice and assistance to animal rescue groups across the country.